Ethical Musculoskeletal Therapy and Myofascial Pain Specialists

 Resilience in the face of adversity - Self-Awareness

 Physical and psychological self-awareness is particularly essential within the elite military and special forces environments, as teams tend to be small, and a problem can impact the effectiveness and safety of the entire team.
-One could say similar to the covid-19 situation, as each individual's actions can be a threat to self and others, we are all in it together, just like members of elite forces on operations.
 Self-awareness can make the difference between life and death.
-For example, being able to spot the signs and symptoms associated with hyperthermia and hypothermia early on can save ones life or those around one.
-Many elite-level athletes are also extremely tuned into their bodies and minds, as are most resilient people.
+For example, being able to spot the signs and symptoms associated with hyperthermia and hypothermia early on can save one's life or those around them.
+Many elite-level athletes are also extremely attuned to their bodies and minds, as are most resilient people.
 Lacking self-awareness can lead to both physical, emotional and mental health-related problems.
 Self-awareness helps one understand when things are not quite right or "normal".
-If one just blindly ploughs through life with no form of self-awareness, then one can easily miss the early signs of something being wrong, be that physical, emotional or psychological.
-Even if one subconsciously notices telltale signs of a problem and ignores them, then one is usually heading for some form of severe and sometimes catastrophic failure.
-Such a failure could prove to be a life-changing event in some cases.
-Hence, it is essential to self-reflect and assess how everything is feeling (physically, emotionally and psychologically) from time-to-time and to study why things are feeling the way they are.
-If things do not seem to be "normal", then one can then explore why via an external intervention or seeking professional help.
+If one just mindlessly ploughs through life with no self-awareness, one can easily miss the early signs of something being seriously wrong, physical, emotional or psychological.
+Even if one subconsciously notices telltale signs of a problem and ignores them, one is usually heading for severe and sometimes catastrophic failure.
+Such a failure may prove to be a life-changing event in some cases.
+Hence, it is essential to self-reflect and assess how everything feels (physically, emotionally and psychologically) from time to time and to study why things are feeling the way they are.
+When things seem "abnormal", one can explore why via an external intervention or professional help.
 There are various techniques for helping to develop self-awareness, such as meditation, mindfulness and yoga.
-The author is continuously surprised by the fact that relatively few patients have much self-awareness concerning how their bodies are feeling on a day-to-day basis and what is "normal" and not "normal".
-Equally, many people appear to be unaware that their body is exhibiting signs of stress, and they don't feel that they are stressed.
-Many people seem to have more awareness about the need for maintaining a car, house, bike or anything else than their body, health and wellbeing.
-Hence, education plays a crucial part in the author's daily clinical work.
+The author is continuously surprised that relatively few patients have much self-awareness concerning how their bodies feel daily and what is "normal" and not "normal".
+Equally, many people appear unaware that their body is exhibiting signs of stress, yet they don't feel stressed.
+Many people are more aware of the need to maintain a car, house, bike, or anything other than their body, health, and well-being.
+Hence, education is crucial to the author's daily clinical work.

 Sense of Humour